Over 1M Infected, Nearly 16K Dead In LA County 1 Year After First COVID-19 Case Announced

 Of the 291 new deaths, 91 people were over the age of 80, 99 people were between the ages of 65 and 79, 69 people were between the ages of 50 and 64, 17 people were between the ages of 30 and 49 and three people were between the ages of 18 and 29.
 The remaining 11 deaths were reported by the city of Pasadena.

-RELATED: LA County To Resume Outdoor Dining After Stay-At-Home Order Lifted; Nail Salons, Barbershops To Reopen
+RELATED: Pasadena, Long Beach Give The OK To Resume Outdoor Dining, Reopen Hair Salons

-According to the department, January is on track to be the deadliest month yet in the pandemic and again urged residents to refrain from gathering in crowds, to stay home when sick and wear a face covering and maintain physical distance from others when in public.
+According to the department, January is on track to be the deadliest month yet in the pandemic and residents were again urged to refrain from gathering in crowds, to stay home when sick and wear a face covering and maintain physical distance from others when in public.

 The department warned that just because the state’s regional stay-at-home order has been lifted, it did not mean that the pandemic was over.